Emirates Capital Asset Management (ECAM)

 The VXV uses the same calculation as the VIX but looks forward 3 months.
 When the VIX is greater than the VXV ($VIX:$VXV ratio > 1.0) the volatility structure is termed to be in "contango".
 It indicates traders are much more concerned about short term volatility than they are about longer term volatility and when that ratio returns to "normal" (< 0.93) it is typically a good sign market stress is easing (and a good time to add to equity positions).

-As of this weeks market close volatility closed below the "VIX Event End Line" area with the VIX below 25.
-The volatility structure currently is BULLISH for equities.
+As of this weeks market close volatility closed below the "VIX Event End Line" area with the VIX above 20.
+The volatility structure is currently BEARISH for equities.

 Since the 2009 market bottom Europe has been the weakest major equity growth region.
 As such, we continue to monitor European financial stocks (represented below using the iShares MSCI European Financials ETF).